flaviostutz/idempotender/core/README.md

     - Defaults to '24 \* 3600'

-  - **keyMapper**

-    - A function that receives the input data and returns the key used by the idempotency control

-    - Defaults to a jmespath data extractor, controlled by option 'keyJmespath'

-  - **keyJmespath**

-    - jmespath expression used for extracting the database key from input data.
-Check https://jmespath.org/tutorial.html

-    - When using Middy, the input is the lambda 'input' object

-    - Required if no custom keyMapper is used.
-Not used if 'keyMapper' is defined.

   - **keyHash**

     - Whatever hash the key before storing in the database or not